c-wilkinson/StravaDataAnalysis/README.md

 5. Run "initialiseTokens.py".
 This will create the initial tokens required for the script.

-6. "Open refreshTokens.py", add the client_id from your Application on Strava to the client_id variable.
+6. Open "refreshTokens.py", add the client_id from your Application on Strava to the client_id variable.
 Add the client_secret from your Application on Strava to the client_secret variable.
 Save the changes.

 Once this has been completed, you can run "getData.py" which uses the tokens to get the data points.
 If the access_token has expired, it will use the refresh_token to get a new token.